PedroGaya/hellblazers/modified/content/player-rules/damage.md

 **_When you get bloodied or rattled, start a 4d pool_** to track its healing.
 When you **heal** harm from rest, treatment, or another source, roll the pool.
 At 0d, clear the harm. **_Treatment_** requires _time, tools, training_ and carries risk, and each pool can benefit from treatment only a single time.

 **_Marks can't benefit from treatment_**.
 They are light enough already that only time heals them.
 They can only be cleared with rest, talents or rolling.

+## Scars

+As characters go about their lives, they're bound to get hurt.
+Get hurt enough times and you change.

+Whenever you survive an otherwise lethal or traumatic situation, or would gain a permament or long-lasting condition, you may also add a new **trait** or **anti-trait** to your character sheet.